 Venture as an asset class has failed

-Venture capital as an asset class has utterly failed, and some suggest more than 1/3 of 790 venture investors have turned into living dead or given up and closed shop, unable to garner interest from their investors.
-My many conversations with those investors (limited partners) who feed venture capital firms reveal venture has become the dirty word of asset management, with few having answers as to how it can recover.
+Venture capital, as an asset class, has utterly failed.
+Some suggest more than 1/3 of 790 venture investors have turned into living dead or given up and closed shop, unable to garner interest from their investors.
+My many conversations with those investors (limited partners) who feed venture capital firms reveal venture has become the dirty word of asset management, with few having answers to how it can recover.

-The venture capital lobbying organization (the NVCA) feverishly attempts to dampen the demise of the reputation of venture capital by quoting nebulous IRR (Internal Rate of Return) statistics.
+The venture capital lobbying organization (the NVCA) feverishly attempts to dampen the demise of venture capital’s reputation by quoting nebulous IRR (Internal Rate of Return) statistics.
 Hiding that absolute performance comes from a few firms and different firms each vintage, suggesting that luck may be the driver of their cyclical stature rather than the proclaimed “best practices” quoted by its venture capital lobbyists.

 The leeches are hanging on

 Some of the aforementioned “successful” venture capital firms tempt fate by deploying their financial war-chest to a handful of innovations that succeed despite, not because the role of venture capital (hello Facebook) as one of the few remaining investors with enough cash in parallel and stacked funds able to comply with entrepreneurial success.
 Venture capital “success” is achieved again not by a unique alignment of foresight it is supposed to deploy, but just by association.
 But who is counting?